 We use Asana as our project management hub.
 Each team at Tortuga (Web, Product, Concierge, Marketing) is set up as an Asana team with its own members and projects.

 Within Asana, we can share projects and tasks, assign work to others, and manage recurring tasks.
-Our Packsmith team even includes non-employee freelancers.
+Our content marketing team even includes non-employee freelancers in Asana.

 I also use Asana as my personal to do list mixing recurring work, tasks assigned by teammates, and my own additions to the list.